Ambi Swamy

 M.S.
-Krishna Iyer (born 1934 or 1935, Thrissur, Kerala, India), also known as Ambi Swamy, was an Indian chef and a restaurateur.
+Krishna Iyer (c.
+1934 - 2012), also known as Ambi Swamy, was an Indian chef and a restaurateur.

 Early life & family

-Ambi Swamy started his cooking at the age of 17 and has organised cooking for big programmes like Kerala School Kalolsavam.
+Swamy was born in Thrissur, Kerala, India.
+He started his cooking at the age of 17 and has organised cooking for big programmes like Kerala School Kalolsavam.

 He was instrumental in bringing vegetarian dishes to masses in Kerala from the temples.
 He has prepared sadya for various functions of prominent people,including wedding sadya of former Chief Minister of Kerala K. Karunakaran.

 Swami is survived by his wife Narayani Ammal, sons Sangameshran, Suresh Ambi Swami alias Seshadri, Hariharan, Rajkumar (Prakash), Anil, Sunil, Venugopal, and daughters Parvathy and Ambili.

 swamy died in 2012 at Thrissur.